jaspector

 The 2010 plumbing ordinance states no person shall perform plumbing within the city unless licensed, endorsed, or registered under Texas Occupations Code Chapter 1301, or supervised by a person licensed under that chapter, subject to listed exemptions.

-Do I need a building permit in Floydada, TX?
+01 Do I need a building permit in Floydada, TX?

 Publicly available ordinance archives show Floydada adopted the 2009 International Building Code, 2009 International Plumbing Code, 2011 National Electrical Code, 2009 International Mechanical Code, 2009 International Fuel Gas Code, and 2009 International Residential Code.
 The ordinance publication reviewed states those code adoptions provide for the issuance of permits and collection of fees for covered work.

-How do I apply for a building permit in Floydada, TX?
+02 How do I apply for a building permit in Floydada, TX?

-1. Confirm the parcel is inside Floydada city limits.
+To apply for a building permit in Floydada, TX, follow these steps: 1.
+Confirm the parcel is inside Floydada city limits.
 2. Contact City Hall before work starts to request the current permit application, submittal requirements, and inspection instructions.
 3. Submit the city application and any plans, specifications, or trade details required for the specific scope.
 Publicly available ordinance archives confirm the city adopted building, plumbing, electrical, mechanical, fuel gas, and residential codes.
 4. Pay the applicable permit fees required by the city.
 5. Complete any required city inspections and obtain final approval before occupancy or use as required by the applicable adopted codes.

-Other cities in Floyd County
+Other jurisdictions in Floyd County.

-View all Floyd County jurisdictions →
+All Floyd County jurisdictions →